ankith26/My-PyChess/README.md

 6)
 7)

--You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app).
+- You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app).

-## What's New in this Version(2.1)
+## What's New in this Version 2.1
 - The upgrade optimised the game even further, fixing a bug.
 - When you click a piece, it shows all the available spaces it can go.
 - The upgrade added a new preference Menu where you can customise some game features (read the note above).